 3) Don’t change your tires without checking the alignment.

 You cannot forget to examine the rest of your body.
 Recent evidence suggests that strength and range of motion limitations at joints above and below the knee may contribute to the risk of developing tendon injuries.
 Prior injuries and imbalanced training programs may influence your ankle and hip movement patterns during activities in subtle yet important ways.
 If these factors remain unaddressed, the patellar tendon is still susceptible to injury.
-A comprehensive evaluation can help eliminate perpetuating variables and limit the likelihood of future issues.
-You can visit our clinics in Georgia and find your way to recovery.

 ABOUT THE AUTHOR

 Jason Eure, PT, DPT obtained his Bachelor’s Degree in Human Nutrition, Food, and Exercise from Virginia Tech in 2011.
 Upon completion, Jason earned his Doctor of Physical Therapy degree in 2013 from the University of St. Augustine where he graduated with high honors and was awarded the Stanley Paris and Catherine Patla Award for Excellence in Manual Therapy.